xward/phoenix_ddos/README.md

 - **protection: `PhoenixDDoS.IpRateLimitPerRequestPath`** - rate limit per ip per path
 - **protection: log flooding** - in case of an attack, prevent application log to explode
 - **engine: jail system** - auto-blocklist ips that triggered a protection for a limited amount of time
-- **monitoring: telemetry** - provide events to your aplication from phoenix_ddos decisions
+- **monitoring: telemetry** - provide events to your application from phoenix_ddos decisions
 - **monitoring: sentry** - if you use sentry, you can be notified when an ip has been put in jail
 - **local tools: ddos youself** - because it is fun !